News & Events

 “Melissa has proven herself to be a talented and pragmatic insolvency and bankruptcy practitioner,” said Jim Bastian, who leads the firm’reorganization and bankruptcy practice area.
 “She is well respected by clients as well as her peers and has stood out as a leader in the Southern California bankruptcy community for several years.”

-To learn more about Ms. Lowe and Ms. Gebhart and generally about Shulman Bastian Friedman & Bui LLP, please visit www.shbllp.com.
+To learn more about Ms. Lowe and generally about Shulman Bastian Friedman & Bui LLP, please visit www.shbllp.com.

 THE FIRM CONGRATULATES, PARTNER, JAMES C. BASTIAN!

 Congratulations to Partner, James C. Bastian for being recognized as an individual 2015 Honoree for the 30th Annual National Philanthropy Day – Orange County.
 National Philanthropy Day has become the most prominent philanthropic recognition event in Orange County, with more than 1,000 honorees since its inception in 1986.
 This year marks the 30th Anniversary of National Philanthropy Day, which began when President Ronald Reagan proclaimed this special day honoring top philanthropists and business leaders.
 Jim has been invited to an awards luncheon on November 19, 2015 to celebrate this achievement.
 The Firm is honored to have one of their named partners chosen as an individual honoree.
 Congrats!